Demonstrates understanding of the ADA and how it applies to family child care homes #1473

 2. Identify and understand the requirements of Child Care Subsidy (POC), Child and Adult Food Program, MSDE Child Care Credential, Tiered Reimbursement, and the Child Care Career and Professional Development Fund

-12. Demonstrate understanding of strategies that utilize good time management practices for teachers and child care providers.
+12. Demonstrate understanding of inclusionary practices for ADHD in the child care setting.

 15. Demonstrate understanding of inclusionary practices for conduct disorder in the child care setting.

-17. Demonstrate an understanding of the overall cost of child care
+16. Demonstrate an understanding of the importance of schedules and consistency in a child care environment.

 18. Demonstrate an understanding of and the benefits that are associated with program accreditation and the Child Care Credential program

-19. Demonstrate understanding of inclusionary practices for ADHD in the child care setting.
+20. Demonstrate understanding of inclusionary practices for anxiety in the child care setting.

 Need help?
 Call us at 1(833)283-2241 (2TEACH1)